- November 7, 2019

 "Skybolt Zack" is a platformer game where you don't jump, but instead use rocket punches and dashing to maneuver through 48 challenging levels.
 The game features color-matching mechanics, branching routes, and an evolving soundtrack inspired by 90's platformers.
 With dedicated speedrun and score attack modes, players can compete on leaderboards for best scores and times.
 The game combines 3D assets with digital painted textures and explosive FX for a unique art style.

-- Skybolt Zack offers a unique blend of fast-paced action and rhythm-based gameplay, making it a fun and addictive experience.
+- Skybolt Zack offers fast-paced, addictive gameplay with a unique blend of platforming and rhythm mechanics, making it a fun and dynamic experience.

-- The control scheme can be frustrating, as it requires precise inputs that may lead to mistakes, especially in later levels with high difficulty spikes.
+- The control scheme can be frustrating, as it requires precise targeting and can lead to unintended inputs, especially in high-pressure situations.

 “Great gameplay, solid soundtrack, and excellent replayability make this worth your time.”